-Employees once again had fewer injuries on the job in FY20, marking a 17% improvement over last year, and demonstrating our commitment to safety as a value.
+Employees once again had fewer injuries on the job in FY21, marking a 3% improvement over last year, and demonstrating our commitment to safety as a value.

-Our pipeline damage rate—an important measure in preventing accidental methane emissions—held steady with last year’s exceptional performance.
+Our pipeline damage rate—an important measure in preventing accidental methane emissions—hit a record low in FY21.

-In FY20, leaks per 1,000 system miles decreased by 19% from last year.
-This marks a 66% reduction in leaks over the last five years and another milestone in our goal to reduce methane emissions by 53% by 2025.
+In FY21, leaks per 1,000 system miles decreased by 35% from last year.
+This marks a 68% reduction in leaks over the last five years and another milestone in our goal to reduce methane emissions by 57% by 2025.

-When the pandemic entered our communities, we were prepared with an established pandemic action plan that included implementing a cross-functional incident support team that meets several times a week to discuss how we can keep delivering essential energy in a way that's safe for customers and employees.
+As the pandemic shifted throughout the year, our cross-functional incident support team continued to meet weekly to discuss how we can keep delivering essential energy in a way that's safe for our employees, customers and communities.

-We quickly adapted our operations, immediately implementing guidelines recommended by the Centers for Disease Control.
-With the support and preparedness of our supply chain team, we were able to adequately provide all field workers with personal protective equipment as well as soap and sanitizer, allowing us to keep serving our customers without interruption.
+With the support and preparedness of our supply chain team, we were able to adequately provide all field workers with the personal protective equipment, tools and material they needed to continue serving our customers and communities without interruption.